- 1. Create a Negative Keyword List

 The way to do this is to add the keyword "free PPC Audit" as a negative keyword.

-Negative keywords can be added on an ad group level, campaign level, or account level.
+Negative keywords can be added to an ad group, campaign, or account level.

 Here is another scenario for using negative keyword lists.

-Where to find negative keywords to add to your list?
+Where do you find negative keywords to add to your list?

 There are three ways to do this: